Solar System Trivia

 Answer: About 333,000 times the mass of the Earth

-Question: How many Earths could fit inside the Sun?
+Question: How many little Earths could throw a party inside the Sun’s massive interior (with room to spare)?

 Answer: Approximately 1.3 million Earths